 * Some categories may not be supported in a particular context (ie

-* for a particular DocFlavor
+* for a particular DocFlavor).

-* Use one of the methods which include a DocFlavor
+* Use one of the methods which include a DocFlavor to

 * validate the request before submitting it, such as

-* getSupportedAttributeValues(..)
+* getSupportedAttributeValues(..).

 *